TonyDTiger/My-Projects/6DOF_Quadcopter_Controller/README.md

 - Each rotor produces thrust $f_i$ along the body $+z_b$ axis (opposing gravity when pitched/rolled to tilt the thrust vector).
 - Arm length from the CG to each rotor is $l$.
-- Reaction torques onto the quadcopter (about $z_b$) due to rotor torques and drag (where $k_{m}$ is a constant ratio of the rotor's lift and drag coefficients) are calculated as shown below,
+- The reaction torque onto the quadcopter along the vertical Z axis (about $z_b$) is calculated as a sum of the rotor torques, which can be represented as functions of the rotor lift and drag forces (where $k_{m}$ is a constant ratio of the rotor's lift and drag coefficients) are calculated as shown below,

 $$
 \tau_z = k_{m} (f_1 - f_2 + f_3 - f_4)
 $$

-Note the control inputs can also be represented as the spin speed of the rotors with a term such as: $\omega_{i}$.
-This is future work to complete, for now let's press on with using rotor forces.
+Note for a realistic quadcopter, the commanded rotor forces are achieved by translating the commanded rotor forces to commanded rotor spin speeds, and sending those commands to Electronic Speed Controllers (ESCs).
+This is future work to complete, for now let's press on with commanding rotor forces.

 ---